 Next door, at 758 S. Stone Ave., is Café Desta for Ethopian Cuisine and Coffee and Bon which is a really lovely boutique featuring clothing, accessories plus home furnishings and accessories, owned by a Mother and Daughter team.
 760 S. Stone.

-After dinner I really enjoyed Batch Cafe & Bar at 118 E. Congress.
+After dinner I really enjoyed BATCH at 118 E. Congress.
 This is a brick-walled spot known for whiskey, craft beer, snacks, gourmet grilled cheese and decadent donuts.
 I loved trying the Classic Unsmoked Aged Single Malt whiskey, from Whiskey del Bac, a local distiller that I had toured that afternoon.